The Chola Dynasty: Rulers, Administrations, Decline

 • This particular king’s conquests imply that he was successful in conquering the entire region, from Andhra to Orissa, as well as portions of Madhya Pradesh and Bengal, earning him the moniker Gangaikondan, or “conqueror of the river Ganga.”

-• He totally overran the Pandya and Chera nations and incorporated them into his empire, continuing Rajaraja’s annexationist agenda.
+• He overran the Pandya and Chera nations and incorporated them into his empire, continuing Rajaraja’s annexationist agenda.

 Kulathunga Chola 1